inseri-swiss/inseri-core-wp/docs/tutorials/hello-world.md

 <figure markdown>
 ![Data Flow](../assets/data_flow.png){width="700"}
-  <figcaption>Step 6: Data Flow: (i) open the sidebar "inseri Data Flow" close to the Settings icon, (ii) select a block name in the Blocks are or a node in the Chart section </figcaption>
+  <figcaption>Step 6: Data Flow: (i) select "inseri" close to the Settings icon, (ii) select a block name in the "inseri Blocks" section or a node in the "Data Flow Chart" section. </figcaption>
 </figure>

 ## Step 7: Save and publish